qfettes/DeepRL-Tutorials/README.md

 * OpenCV

 Acknowledgements:
+* Credit to [@baselines](https://github.com/openai/baselines) for the environment wrappers and much of the Prioritized Replay implementation
-* Credit to [@higgsfield](https://github.com/higgsfield) for the environment wrappers and plotting code
+* Credit to [@higgsfield](https://github.com/higgsfield) for the plotting code
 * Credit to [@Kaixhin](https://github.com/Kaixhin) for factorized Noisy Linear Layer implementation